Please click on the "Pay Taxes" link on this page to see if you have property taxes due.

 Copies of Tax Statements

-Please know that a copy of all Marion County real estate tax statements are available online through our Real Estate and Tax Inquiry page.
-There you can download a printable PDF statement.
-Paper statements are also mailed out annually in August to the homeowner.
+Please know that you may obtain copies of the current year and previous year Marion County real estate tax statements online through https://beacon.schneidercorp.com/ page.
+Here you are able to download a printable PDF statement.
+We only mail out paper statements annually, usually in mid-August, to the homeowner.

 Important Note: Property tax statements are mailed to the property owner only; NOT to escrow companies.
-Please note that we do not maintain escrow or property management records in most cases.
+Note: we do not maintain escrow or property management records in most cases.
 If your taxes are paid by a third party, they are able to obtain your tax information online as noted above.

 Notice of Delinquent Taxes